rrd108/nuxt-token-authentication/README.md

     },
   },
   nuxtTokenAuthentication: {
-    //authTable: "users",   // users table name, default: "users"
+    //authTable: 'users',   // users table name, default: 'users'
-    //tokenField: "token",  // name of the field in your table that stores the token, default: "token"
+    //tokenField: 'token',  // name of the field in your table that stores the token, default: 'token'
-    //tokenHeader: "Token", // name of the authentication header, you can use or "Authorization", or anything else you want, default: "Token"
+    //tokenHeader: 'Token', // name of the authentication header, you can use or 'Authorization', or anything else you want, default: 'Token'
-    // prefix: "Bearer"     // value used to prefix the token's value, default is empty
+    // prefix: 'Bearer'     // value used to prefix the token's value, default is empty
     connector: {
       name: defaultDatabase.connector,
       options: defaultDatabase.options,